Kṣitigarbha: Kṣitigarbha as Lord of the Six Ways

 Another category of iconographic depiction is Kṣitigarbha as the Lord of the Six Ways, an allegorical representation of the Six Paths of Rebirth of the Desire realm (rebirth into hell, or as pretas, animals, asuras, men, and devas).
 The Six Paths are often depicted as six rays or beams radiating from the bodhisattva and accompanied by figurative representations of the Six Paths.
 Many of these depictions in China can be found in Shaanxi province, perhaps a result of Sanjiejiao teachings in the area.

 A Japanese variation of this depiction is the Six Kṣitigarbhas, six full sculptural manifestations of the bodhisattva.
 An example of this can be found in Konjikidō, the ‘Hall of Gold,’ in the Chūson-ji temple.

+In some later East Asian and Vajrayāna traditions, Kṣitigarbha is also depicted with multiple arms (notably six), each holding symbolic implements associated with the salvation of beings in the six realms of rebirth.
+This form parallels other multi-armed bodhisattvas and reflects the doctrine of skillful means (upāya).
+Such representations can be found especially in Taiwan and Vietnam, in certain tantric contexts.

 In Buddhist traditions

 Indian and Tibetan traditions

 In the early Indian and Indo-Tibetan traditions, Kṣitigarbha (Sanskrit: क्षितिगर्भ, Tibetan:སའི་སྙིང་པོ / ས་ཡི་སྙིང་པོ, “Essence of the Earth”) is counted among the Eight Great Bodhisattvas (byang chub sems dpa’ chen po brgyad), together with Mañjuśrī, Avalokiteśvara, Vajrapāṇi, Samantabhadra, Ākāśagarbha, Maitreya and Sarvanīvaraṇaviṣkambin.

 The cult of the Eight Great Bodhisattvas originated in India during the early development of Mahāyāna Buddhism and became especially popular in Central Asia and Tibet.
 One of the earliest surviving sources to describe their rituals and iconography is the Aṣṭamaṇḍalaka-sūtra, translated into Chinese by the esoteric master Amoghavajra (8th century).
 The Eight Bodhisattvas, each associated with one of the eight directions, were venerated both for spiritual blessings and for protection against disease, famine, and war.
 Beyond painted thangkas, images of the eight Bodhisattvas are also found on the walls of several Tibetan monasteries such as Iwang, Samding, Dolma, and Lakhang, attesting to the widespread popularity of their cult.